pablo-reyes8/multiscale-vision-transformers/README.md

 ```

 ## License

-Unless stated otherwise, the project is distributed under the MIT License.
+This project is licensed under the **MIT License**.
 Individual submodules may ship with their own notices if required.
 I recomend to reference the original papers.
+See the [LICENSE](LICENSE) file for the full legal text.